Do You Need an ABN for Uber? (2020 Update)

-If you are a driver for ridesharing services, you must register for an Australian Business Number (ABN) and GST.
-You can apply for an ABN through LawPath’s ABN registration service.
-Complete your application within 5 minutes and receive your ABN within 24 hours.
+If you are a driver for a ridesharing service, you must register for an Australian Business Number (ABN) and GST.
+Uber will not accept your application to become a driver if you do not have an ABN.
+You can easily apply for an ABN online and receive it on the same day.

-As a rideshare driver you are a sole trader running a business.
-This is on the basis that you are:
+As a rideshare driver you are considered a sole trader.
+This means that you are:

-- Offering these services on a regular basis; and
+- Offering your services on a regular basis

 GST Registration for Uber Drivers